nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `EduLog` and the **Actor** is the `Teacher`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a class**
+* Postcondition: A class, with at least a name, date, and time is created

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+1. Teacher initiates the process to add a new class in EduLog
+2. System provides the required fields for class information
+3. Teacher supplies the information
+4. System validates the provided information to ensure it meets any specified criteria (e.g., uniqueness).
+5. System confirms that class has been added

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+Teacher wants to abort the ‘add class’ process

+  * 2a1.
+Teacher can clear fields and exit the procedure

   Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+* 4a.
+Class with description already exists

+    * 4a1.
+System alerts the teacher that the class exists and displays its details

+      Use case ends.

+* 4b.
+Invalid class details (see features)

+    * 4b1.
+System alerts the teacher and prompts them to correct the invalid information

+      Use case ends.

+**Use case: Delete a class**
+* Postcondition: An existing class is deleted

+**MSS**

+1. Teacher initiates the process to delete a new class in EduLog
+2. System provides the required fields for class information
+3. Teacher supplies the information
+4. System validates the provided information to ensure it meets any specified criteria.
+5. System confirms that class has been deleted

+    Use case ends.

+**Extensions**

+* 2a.
+Teacher wants to abort the ‘delete class’ process

+  * 2a1.
+Teacher can clear fields and exit the procedure

+  Use case ends.

+* 4a.
+Class with description does not exist

+    * 4a1.
+System alerts the teacher that the class does not exist, and prompts user to check again

+      Use case ends.

+* 4b.
+Invalid class details (see features)

+    * 4b1.
+System alerts the teacher and prompts them to correct the invalid information

-      Use case resumes at step 2.
+      Use case ends.

-*{More to be added}*

 ### Non-Functional Requirements